Here are the different coding conventions that are used inside DaPlayer's code base.

 General conventions:

-and use the classical syntax (i.e. function(name) {}
+and use the classical syntax (i.e. function(name) {}) manipulating the

 DOM.array.map(param => param.name);